jancordeiro/jancordeiro/README.md

 # Hi there 👋 I'm Jan Cordeiro

 👨‍💻 Web Developer from Brazil
-🐧 Debian (XFCE) is my UNIX-like main distro.
+🐧 Debian (XFCE) is my main GNU/Linux distro.

 💪 Skills:

 💻 Frontend: HTML, CSS and JS.
-⚡ Backend: PHP, MySQL, Shell.
+⚡ Backend: PHP, and Shell.
-🌱 In progress: ReactJS
+🌱 In progress: ReactJS and Laravel

 ---